eldar-kapetanovic/rest-api-example/README.md

 Application contain 7 components. `app.component` is used for Firebase SDK initialization, initial app store data and global actions (Login, Logout, Export...). `login-dialog.component` for Login functionality. `posts.component` is parent component for displaying posts with usage of
 `post.component`. `post-details.component` and `edit.post.component` for viewing and editing post and related comment data.
-`confirm-action.component` is used for Delete and Logout actions confirmation.
+`confirm-action.component` is used for confirmation of Delete and Logout actions.

-Application uses store to keep data on application level.
+Application uses "store" to keep data on application level.
 Changes on data are coordinated through this class.
-By subscribing to state, components are able to track changes on post / comments data.
-Store is also used for tracking of authentication state of user.
+By subscribing to state, components are able to track changes on post/comments data.
+"Store" is also used for tracking users authentication state.

 Post service `post.service` is used for retrieving and saving data from Google Firebase database using GET and PUT REST operations.
-`auth.interceptor` is used to add authentication key to PUT operation. `pending-changes.guard` is used to warn user for unsaved data when he tries to leave page without saving all data.
+`auth.interceptor` is used to add authentication key to PUT operation. `pending-changes.guard` is used to warn user of unsaved data when he/she tries to leave page without saving all data.

 Application contains 2 modules. `material-components.module` for sharing Angular Material components. `app.module` is module used for declaring